 During a lighting trial, researchers at the University of Greenwich have found that workers they put under “blue-enriched light bulbs” said they were “happier, more alert and had less eye strain”.

 Cooler blue light lowers levels of melatonin, which our bodies need to fall asleep.
-The right lighting temperature therefore has the ability to boost performance and productivity, which then has a positive impact on your business’ bottom line.
+The right lighting temperature, therefore, has the ability to boost performance and productivity, which then has a positive impact on your business's bottom line.

 wearable technology: health-boosting opportunities?

-Introducing these connected devices will give employees the ability to measure their activity levels, as well as recording their food and water intake.
+Introducing these connected devices will give employees the ability to measure their activity levels, as well as record their food and water intake.
 When employees are healthier, they’re more productive.
-A study by the University of California, Riverside, UCLA, and Washington University in St Louis found that employees taking part in wellness programs were five percent more productive.
+A study by the University of California, Riverside, UCLA, and Washington University in St Louis found that employees taking part in wellness programs were five per cent more productive.